gollum/gollum/README.md

 	```
 	[sudo] gem install gollum
 	```

+Installation examples for individual systems can be seen [here](https://github.com/gollum/gollum/wiki/Installation).

 To run, simply:

-1. Navigate to your git repository (wiki) via the command line.
-2. Run: `gollum`.
+1. Run: `gollum /path/to/wiki`.
-3. Open `http://127.0.0.1:4567` in your browser.
+2. Open `http://localhost:4567` in your browser.

-Of course, you can also run `gollum /path/to/wiki`.
-Installation examples for individual systems can be seen [here](https://github.com/gollum/gollum/wiki/Installation).

 ### Markups

-Gollum allows using different markup languages per page.
+Gollum allows using different markup languages on different wiki pages.
 It presently ships with support for the following markups:
 * [Markdown](http://daringfireball.net/projects/markdown/syntax) (see [below](#Markdown-flavors) for more information on Markdown flavors)
 * [RDoc](http://rdoc.sourceforge.net/)